 African Americans contribute over one trillion dollars in discretionary spending to the U.S. economy, in spite of the wealth gap that exists.
 What contributes to this disparity and how can the black community be economically empowered?
-Part 1 of a discussion with Trabian Shorters, Founder & CEO of the BMe Community.
-(Part 1 of 2)
+Part 1 of a discussion with Trabian Shorters, Founder & CEO of the BMe Community. this discussion continues in part 2 (Economic Empowerment

 See a partial transcript of this interview below:

 Traynham: African Americans contribute over $1 trillion in discretionary spending to the U.S. economy.
 That´s right, folks, you heard that correctly — $1 trillion.
 That spending, however, is contrary to the wealth gap that exists.
 Trabian Shorters, found and CEO of the BMe Community, is with me to discuss this disparity and efforts to economically empower the black community.
 Welcome to the program.

 Traynham: It is good to have you.
 So I want to start off by really defining discretionary spending.
 And what does that mean — for our viewers at home?

 Shorters: Sure, sure.
 Well, this is not money that you´re throwing away, this is money that you have to spend on things like groceries or your regular care, but it´s money where you get to choose how it´s spent.

 Traynham: I see.
 So I could be a cup of coffee, a new car, whatever the case may be.

 Traynham: Sure.
 But a trillion dollars is a lot of money that we as a community contribute to the economy.
 But talk to me as to why there is still a disconnect between financial literacy and the black community.

 Shorters: Yeah, so I don´t really define the challenge in terms of disconnects, discrepancies, problems.
 The issue here really is who do you think you are.
 Because it´s not that black — if you have discretionary spending, if could spend it any way that you want to, then it´s hard to say that somebody else is the reason why you´re not able to build your wealth.